Sepsis causes 1 death every 3-4 seconds2

 - The FAST-IDTM BSI Panel is designed to detect the presence of over 80 sepsis-causing bacterial and candida pathogens in mono or poly-microbial infections in less than 60 minutes

-- Results reported as 16 individual test results at either the species, genus or family level
+- Reported as 16 individual test results at either the species, genus or family level

 News & Events